1jour1vin

 Robert Parker - Wine Advocate

 Like the Cuvée Juvenile Blanc, this 2022 The Steading Blanc is dominated by Roussanne (50%), followed by Marsanne (43%) and Viognier (7%).
-While the Roussanne was put directly into vats (i.e., without oak), the Marsanne and Viognier were fermented and aged in French oak.
-This is undoubtedly what brings the softness in the mid-palate, while the Roussanne brings white flowers and chalk on the periphery.
+While the Roussanne was put directly into the tank (i.e., without oak), the Marsanne and Viognier were fermented and aged in French oak.
+This is undoubtedly what brings the smoothness to the mid-palate, while the Roussanne contributes white flowers and chalk on the edges.
 There are also notes of green apple (skin), loquat, lychee, white plum, and nashi pear.
-It is a charming, complex, opulent wine with white pepper on the finish.
-The phenolic characteristics have a certain firmness, which is very appealing for a white wine.
-2023-2033
+It is a charming, complex, opulent wine with a finish laden with white pepper.
+The tannins have a certain firmness, which is very appealing for a white wine.
+2023–2033

 Wine Enthusiast